 - INFO 282 Seminar in Library Management

-Sections on using social media for competitive and company research; human relations management, financial management, project management, change management, social network analysis and social analytics [See current topics.
+Sections on using social media for competitive and company research, project management, change management, knowledge management, the emerging future: technology trends and issues.
+[See current topics.
 Select class number then topics]

 - INFO 283 Marketing of Information Products and Services

 - INFO 287 Seminar in Information Science